bhupindersingh47/MRP-2021/README.md

 susceptibility with reasonable accuracy.

 ### Key words:
 Meteorology, Climate Change, Regression, Drought, Random Forest, Decision Tree, Support Vector Regression, KNN

+### Data for this project is acquired from Kaggle [Predict Droughts using Weather & Soil Data | Kaggle](https://www.kaggle.com/cdminix/us-drought-meteorological-data).
+#### This dataset is provided by Christoph Minixhofer, and has been compiled using the open data offered by the NASA POWER Project and the authors of the US Drought Monitor.
+#### This dataset has a CC0: Public Domain license.